SetProtocol/STIPS/STIPS/STIP-002.md

 `NOTE`: Introduction of proposed checks means a token which charges a fee upon transfer could in theory be used to get any excess amount of that token held by the Set.
 Excess amount being defined as a remaining amount of wei from a manager action OR any potential tokens accrued to the Set via farming but not yet "absorbed" into a position via the AirdropModule or via syncing positions.
 Although, this can *NOT* affect other tokens in the Set but only the token that charges the transfer fees (i.e. any other token that has not been absorbed into a position could not be stolen).

 `Example`.
 Consider a SetToken with component A, B & C. Let token A charge fees on transfer.
-Let default position unit of A be 1000 units (1 unit = 10^18 wei).
-Let set total supply be 2, then minimum amount of A held in the set is 2 * 1000 units.
+Let default position unit of A be `1000 units (1 unit = 10^18 wei)`.
+Let set total supply be `2 units`, then minimum amount of A held in the set is `2 * 1000 units`.
 Now, if there is any extra A held in the Set, which can be due to airdrops or due to A accruing interest.
-While issuing 1 more SetToken, when we transfer 1000 units from the issuer, let's say 10 units is charged as the transfer fee, thus the effective amount transferred in is 990 units.
-Now, if the Set balance had been 10 units more than the min balance, i.e. >= 2 * 1000 + 10 units, the extra 10 units is absorbed into the set as position units, and the transaction doesn't revert.
+While issuing 1 more SetToken, when we transfer `1000 units` from the issuer, let's say `10 units` is charged as the transfer fee, thus the effective amount transferred in is 990 units.
+Now, if the Set balance had been 10 units more than the min balance, i.e. `>= 2 * 1000 + 10 units`, the extra `10 units` is absorbed into the set as position units, and the transaction doesn't revert.
 Also, note that these actions do not affect other components, B & C in the Set.
 Because during issuance/redemption we deal with each component individually.

 ## Open Questions